Xilinx/XRT/src/runtime_src/doc/toc/debug-faq.rst

 Incorrect Frequency Scaling
 ...........................

 Incorrect frequency scaling usually indicates a tooling or infrastructure bug.
-Target frequencies for the dynamic (patial reconfig) region are frozen at compile time and specified in clock_freq_topology section of xclbin.
+Target frequencies for the dynamic (partial reconfiguration) region are frozen at compile time and specified in ``clock_freq_topology`` section of ``xclbin``.
 If clocks in the dynamic region are running at incorrect -- higher than specified -- frequency, kernels will demonstrate weird behavior.

 1. Often a CU will produce completely incorrect result with no identifiable pattern
 2. A CU might hang
 3. When run several times, a CU may produce correct results a few times and incorrect results rest of the time
 4. A single CU run may produce a pattern of correct and incorrect result segments.
 Hence for a CU which produces a very long vector output (e.g. vector add), a pattern of correct -- typically 64 bytes or one AXI burst -- segment followed by incorrect segments are generated.

-Users should check the frequency of the board with ``xbutil query`` and compare it against the metadata in xclbin. ``xclbincat`` may be used to extract metadata from xclbin.
+Users should check the frequency of the board with ``xbutil query`` and compare it against the metadata in ``xclbin``. ``xclbincat`` may be used to extract metadata from ``xclbin``.

 CU Deadlock
 ...........